google-research/timesfm/README.md

 - It performs univariate time series forecasting for context lengths up to 512 timepoints and any horizon lengths, with an optional frequency indicator.
 - It focuses on point forecasts, and does not support probabilistic forecasts.
 We experimentally offer quantile heads but they have not been calibrated after pretraining.
 - It requires the context to be contiguous (i.e. no "holes"), and the context and the horizon to be of the same frequency.

+## Checkpoint timesfm-2.0-500m (-jax/-pytorch)

+timesfm-2.0-500m is the second open model checkpoint:

+- It performs univariate time series forecasting for context lengths up to 2048 timepoints and any horizon lengths, with an optional frequency indicator.
+- It focuses on point forecasts.
+We experimentally offer 10 quantile heads but they have not been calibrated after pretraining.
+- It requires the context to be contiguous (i.e. no "holes"), and the context and the horizon to be of the same frequency.

 ## Benchmarks